Nicotine Is Not The Villain In Smoking29 Jun 2019

 You need to understand the difference between nicotine and smoking

-Smoking is the number one preventable cause of death in the world (Harmful Effects Of Smoking).
+Smoking is the number one preventable cause of death in the world.
 Current studies suggest that over one billion people will die as a result of tobacco smoking or using other tobacco related products over the next century.
 Nicotine delivered through cigarettes causes dependence.
-However, nicotine delivered through medicinal nicotine replacement products (What Is NRT) is a regulated amount of nicotine, delivered very slowly, and with a much lower risk of addiction as compared to cigarettes.
+However, nicotine delivered through medicinal nicotine replacement products is a regulated amount of nicotine, delivered very slowly, and with a much lower risk of addiction as compared to cigarettes.

 For people who do smoke and who are considering quitting, it is important to understand the difference between nicotine and smoking.